Coronavirus disease (COVID-19)

 Boating and fishing

-Under Stage 4 restrictions, boat ramps and jetties across metropolitan Melbourne are closed to all forms of recreational boating and fishing.
+At the First Step towards COVID Normal, boat ramps and jetties across metropolitan Melbourne are closed to all forms of recreational boating and fishing.

 If you live in regional Victoria, you can go fishing and boating with one other person.

 It's critical you keep 1.5 metres between yourself and others, and that you practise good personal hygiene.